marcelinasen/goit-homework-05/README.md

 - open file homework-05.yml
 - open terminal and type: artillery run artillery/homework-05
 - now you can read summary report in your terminal
+- or open file 'artillery/wyniki' and read my results

 __Requirements:__